Subtitles and Transcript

 3:26 The brain is very good at forgetting.
 Bad experiences are quickly forgotten.
 Bad experiences quickly disappear.
 Which is why in this vast and lonely cosmos, we are so wonderfully optimistic.
 Our self-deception becomes a positive illusion -- why movies are able to take us onto extraordinary adventures; why we believe Romeo when he says he loves Juliet; and why single notes of music, when played together, become a sonata and conjure up meaning.

-4:04 That's "Clair de Lune."
-Its composer called Debussy said that art was the greatest deception of all.
+4:05 That's "Clair De lune."
+Its composer, called Debussy, said that art was the greatest deception of all.
 Art is a deception that creates real emotions -- a lie that creates a truth.
 And when you give yourself over to that deception, it becomes magic.
+[MAGIC] (Music fades slowly)

 4:49 Thank you.
 Thank you very much.